phaserjs/phaser/README.md

 * Updated: hexToRGB now accepts short hex codes (#EEE) (thanks beeglebug)
 * Updated: State functions (preload, update, render, etc) are now passed the current game as a parameter (thanks beeglebug)
 * Updated: If your game is running in Canvas (not WebGL) you can now set Stage.backgroundColor to rgba style CSS strings, allowing for semi-transparent game backgrounds.
+* Updated: event.preventDefault() has been added to all Mouse event handlers.
+* Updated: Sprite.deltaX/Y removed due to non-use. prevX/Y values moved to Sprite._cache.prevX/Y.
+* Updated: Due to missing extends parameter the Sprite prototype was picking up functions from classes it never meant to (Button, TilemapLayer), now fully isolated.
 * Fixed issue 135 - Added typeof checks into most ArcadePhysics functions to avoid errors with zero values.
 * Fixed issue 136 - distanceTo using worldX/Y instead of x/y.
 * Fixed lots of examples where the cursor keys / space bar were not locked from moving the browser page (if you find any more, please tell us!)